fmnoise/zakon/README.md

 (with-policy :restrictive-policy
   (can? :user :say :hello)) => false
 ```
-All policies are inherited from :zakon.core/policy.
-If specified policy can't dispatch rule, :zakon.core/policy will be used.
+All policies are inherited from `:zakon.core/policy` which acts as **global policy**.
+If specified policy can't dispatch rule, `:zakon.core/policy` will be used.

 ## License